-Uber provides economic opportunities for people with physical disabilities.
+Uber provides economic opportunities for people with mobility disabilities.
 Uber welcomes driver-partners who use modified vehicles and hand controls on the Uber platform.
 Anyone who is legally able to drive can apply to partner with Uber.

 Accessibility Compliance Notification

 - Driver-partners must comply with all applicable state, federal and local laws governing the transportation of riders with disabilities.
 A partner’s violation of the laws governing the accommodation of riders with disabilities constitutes a breach of the parties’ Technology Services Agreement.

 - Accordingly, driver-partners are expected to accommodate riders using walkers, canes, folding wheelchairs or other assistive devices to the maximum extent possible.